borgi-s/Geometrical_Optics_master/README.md

 # Geometrical_Optics-master

 Welcome to the Geometrical Optics Code Repository!
 This repository serves as a snapshot of the powerful codebase used to generate the results presented in our recent article.
-If you're looking to understand, reproduce, or build upon the optical simulations that were an integral part of our research, you've come to the right place.
+If you're looking to understand, reproduce, or build upon the geometrical optics simulations that were an integral part of our research, you've come to the right place.

 ## Introduction
 Optical phenomena play a vital role in a wide range of scientific and engineering fields, from physics and astronomy to telecommunications and medical imaging.
 This repository contains the Geometrical Optics code that powered the simulations of Dark Field X-ray Microscopy (DFXM) and analyses discussed in our article, which is available [here](link-to-article).